;;; uniquify.el --- unique buffer names dependent on file name

 ;; Other buffer name styles are also available.

-;; To use this file, load it or add (require 'uniquify) to your ".emacs"
+;; To use this file, just load it; or add (require 'uniquify) to your .emacs.

 ;; For other options, see "User-visible variables", below.